Primary Addison disease is caused by problems with the outer layer of the adrenal gland. This can happen slowly over time.

 - Some cancers

-- Bleeding within the glands—may happen because of blood thinning drugs or shock
+- Bleeding in the glands—may happen because of blood thinning drugs or shock

 - Having the glands removed with surgery